nx-lr/32chars-js/README.md

 Contributors to the thread managed to remove the need for the characters `,/`, thus bringing the minimum to 6 `[]()!+`.

-These encoders follow a pattern: creating and repeatedly adding 1 to get the digits, casting expressions using type coercion into strings, and retrieving single characters with an index.
-This process repeats itself a number of times, until a general method of finding Unicode characters from their code points is reached.
+These encoders follow a pattern: creating and repeatedly adding 1 to get the digits, casting expressions into strings using type coercion, and retrieving single characters with an index.
+This process repeats itself a number of times, until a general means to find Unicode characters from their code points is reached.

 It is because of this repetition that certain characters end up being expanded to more than a thousand characters, hence the resulting code becomes very verbose.